 The Times describes Full Blood as 'Technically virtuosic, yet direct and sensual,’ and Dawn - Books & Authors says his work is ‘Bold as love...
 Each word is to be savoured like a sip of forbidden wine.'
 Professor Lauri Ramey of CSULA calls Recital ‘One of the most important British poetry books of the last twenty years.’

 Siddique is well known for his authentic style, his captivating readings, and his infectious love of literature.
-He a Fellow of the Royal Society of Arts, and is a Royal Literary Fund Consultant Fellow.
-John is the former British Council Writer-in-Residence at California State University - Los Angeles, and he holds the title of Honorary Creative Writing Fellow at Leicester University.
+He is the Honorary Creative Writing Fellow at Leicester University, and is a former Royal Literary Fund Fellow and British Council Writer-in-Residence at California State University - Los Angeles.

 HUMAN WORK - A POET'S STATEMENT